Poonam00/staff-management-api/README.md

       ```
  3. Create master databasechangelog xml file and other specific changeset file.
 Include these changeset files in the master file
 ---
+ ## Github Action
+ ### Description
+ This feature of Github can be used for CI/CD integration while commiting or pushing our code.

+Github Action to build jar of code code while performing push operation
+ ### Steps:
+ 1. Create a WorkFlow File of yml type
+ .github/workflows/continuous-integration-workflow.yml

+ 2. Following is the syntax of maven build workflow
+      ```
+        name: Java CI

+        on: [push]

+        jobs:
+            build:
+                runs-on: ubuntu-latest

+            steps:
+               - uses: actions/checkout@v2
+               - name: Set up JDK 1.8
+                 uses: actions/setup-java@v1
+                 with:
+                  java-version: 1.8
+               - name: Build with Maven
+               run: mvn -B package --file pom.xml
+      ```
+   3. Commit this file to the branch where you want your workflow to run.

+   Whenever you try to push your code to that branch a maven action will be performed.
+If the file syntax or anything goes wrong, the workflow will fail

+---